South Seas – General Information

 Cook Islands

-The official language is English.
-In addition, the Cook – Iceland – Maori language is very common: Kia orana (hello), meitaki (thanks), tapu (no entry).
+The official language of the country is English.
+In addition, the Cook Island Maori language is widely spoken: Kia orana (hello), meitaki (thank you), tapu (no entry).

 Fiji

 There are three official languages: Fijian, Indian (Hindi) and English.
 The Fijian language takes a lot of getting used to.
-In Fijian we say: Bula (hello), Ni sa yadra (good morning), Vinaka (thank you), ni sa moce (goodbye).
+In Fijian, people say: Bula (Hello), Ni sa yadra (Good morning), Vinaka (Thank you), ni sa moce (Goodbye).

-French and Tahitian are the official languages, but with English you can get along well on the touristically developed islands.
-In Tahitian you say: la orana (hello), maeva (welcome), maruru roa (thank you).
+French and Tahitian are the official languages, but English is also a good way to get around the islands that are developed for tourism.
+In Tahitian, they say: la orana (hello), maeva (welcome), maruru roa (thank you).

 Samoa

 English is the official language, Samoan is very similar to the Polynesian language in Tahiti, the Cook Islands and Tonga.
-Talofa (hello), Afio mai (welcome), Tofa (goodbye), Manuia (good luck), Fiafia (hard), Palagi (white skinned).
+Talofa (Hello), Afio mai (Welcome), Tofa (Goodbye), Manuia (Good Luck), Fiafia (Feast), Palagi (White-skinned).

 Tongan, English is learned at school.
-In Tongan you say Malo e lelei (good day), malo aupito (thank you), ‘Ofa atu (cheers), Fale (house), malo e lelei ki he efiafi ni (good evening).
+In Tongan, they say Malo e lelei (Good day), malo à upito (Thank you), ‘Ofa atu (Cheers), Fale (House), malo e lelei ki he efiafi ni (Good evening).

 Travel time:

-The best travel time for the South Sea is between May and October, in the South Seas – “Winter”; however, in the Cook Islands, Tonga or French Polynesia, you may need a sweater late at night.
+The best time to travel to the South Seas is between May and October, in the South Seas – “winter”; however, on the Cook Islands, Tonga or French Polynesia you may need a sweater late at night.

 In July and August, Australians and New Zealanders spend their holidays on the sunny islands.
-During this time, it will also be somewhat narrowed by the visitors from France in Tahiti.
+During this time, Tahiti is also a little tighter due to visitors from France.

-Between November and April, during the rainy season with mostly short but heavy rains, the climate is hot and humid (especially in Samoa and Fiji), and the danger of cyclones is high.
-In winter, the temperatures during the day at 23 – 25 degrees.
+Between November and April, during the rainy season with mostly short but heavy rainfall, the climate is hot and humid (especially in Samoa and Fiji), and the risk of cyclones is high.
+In winter, the temperatures during the day are 23 – 25 degrees.

-On all islands, the crime rate is low.
-The hospitality is very popular.
+The crime rate is low on all islands.
+Hospitality is very popular.
 Nevertheless, thefts are also increasing here, especially on beaches.
 You should take the usual precautions.

 Cook Islands

-Left-hand traffic, seat belt duty, maximum speed is 50 km / h, please pay attention to dogs and pigs on the road.
+Left-hand traffic, seat belts are compulsory, maximum speed is 50 km/h, please watch out for dogs and pigs on the road.

 Fiji

-Left-hand traffic, mandatory harnessing, maximum speed on rural roads: 80 km / h, in villages 50 km / h, sometimes less if the route has been traffic-calmed with road humps.
+Left-hand traffic, compulsory use of seat belts, maximum speed on country roads: 80 km/h, in villages 50 km/h, sometimes less if the route has been traffic-calmed with road humps.

-Right-hand traffic, belt duty.
-Top speed 40 km / h in villages and 80 km / h on rural roads.
+Right-hand traffic, seat belts compulsory.
+Maximum speed 40 km/h in villages and 80 km/h on country roads.

 Samoa

-Legal relations.
-The roads off the circuit are sometimes quite bumpy, the villages with traffic lights calmed down.
+Right-hand traffic.
+The roads off the circular route are sometimes quite bumpy, the villages with speed bumps traffic-calmed.

 Left-hand traffic.
-Top speed 65 km / h, in villages 40 km / h.
-If one of the king meets in the minibus with motorcycle escort and blue light, one must stop.
-Hitchhiking is undesirable on Tonga.
-To rent a car, you have to apply for a driving license on Tongatapu for about 5 euros (without any problems).
+Maximum speed 65 km/h, in villages 40 km/h.
+When the king comes towards you in a minibus with a motorcycle escort and blue lights, you have to stop.
+Hitchhiking is undesirable in Tonga.
+To rent a car, you have to apply for a driver’s license in Tongatapu for about 5 euros (without any problems).

 Cook Islands

-For 33 euros (budget or Avis) you get on Rarotonga already an open jeep or for about 13 Euro / day the popular small motorcycles, for about 5 euros there’s a bike (push – bike).
-Who wants to rent a vehicle, must first pick up an island driver’s license with the police (about 5 euros).
-Buses run every half hour around Rarotonga and can be stopped everywhere.
-A day pass costs about 6 NZ $.
-Even in the evening, the restaurants are regularly driven along the island road.
+For 33 euros (budget or avis) you can get an open jeep on Rarotonga or for about 13 euros/day the popular small motorcycles, for about 5 euros you can get a bike (push bike).
+If you want to rent a vehicle, you have to pick up an island driver’s license from the police beforehand (about 5 euros).
+Buses run every half hour around Rarotonga and can be stopped anywhere.
+A day pass costs about NZ$6.
+The restaurants along Inselstraße are also regularly visited in the evenings.

 Fiji

-A rental car without mileage and insurance costs about 50 euros per day.
-Air-conditioned buses (Fiji Express and Transport Pacific) depart daily from Suva along the Coral Coast to Nadi Airport and back (approximately 1.30am).
-Costs a maximum of 18 euros.
+A rental car with no mileage limit and insurance costs about 50 euros per day.
+Air-conditioned buses (Fiji Express and Transport Pacific) run daily in the morning from Suva along the Coral Coast to Nadi Airport and back (departing approximately 1.30am).
+The maximum cost is 18 euros.

-The cost of taxi rides, especially at night, are very high (about 20 euros for 10 km).
-On Tahiti, especially in the area of Papeete, you can get ahead cheaply with “le truck”.
-If you leave the bus, you pay about 1 Euro for the ride.
-For a tour of the island on Tahiti a rental car makes sense (about 80 euros per day without kilometer limit), on the other islands you get along well with motorcycles and bicycles or the bus.
+The cost of taxi rides, especially at night, is very high (about 20 euros for 10 km).
+In Tahiti, especially in the area around Papeete, you can get around cheaply with “le truck”.
+If you leave the bus, you pay about 1 euro for the ride.
+For a tour of the island in Tahiti, a rental car makes sense (about 80 euros per day without mileage limit), on the other islands you can get around well with motorbikes, bicycles or the bus.

 Samoa

-For the drive from the airport – Apia (about 30 km) the taxi driver requires about 12 euros, the bus costs 3 euros.
-A rental car is available from 35 Euro / day.
+For the journey from the airport to Apia (approx. 30 km), the taxi driver charges about 12 euros, the bus costs 3 euros.
+A rental car is available from 35 euros/day.
 Taxis can be recognized by the “T” on the license plate.
-The bus traffic is brisk, the ride in the wooden, windowless structures of hard-sprung trucks is a special experience, which is also acoustically refined by loud pop music.
-In the villages the last bus leaves at 14 o’clock for Apia back, on Sundays only very few buses run.
+The bus service is busy, the ride in the wooden, windowless bodies of hard-sprung trucks is a special experience, which is also acoustically refined by loud pop music.
+In the villages, the last bus returns to Apia around 2 p.m., and there are very few buses on Sundays.
 The fare is between 25 cents and 1.80 euros.

 Diving:

 Equipment for dives can be rented.
-One of the most popular dive sites is the Astrolabe Lagoon near the island of Kadavu.
+One of the most popular diving areas is the Astrolabe Lagoon near Kadavu Island.
 The Castaway Island Resort offers its guests its own diving station.

 Fishing: